um-grex/grex-docs/content/english/running-jobs/_index.md

 sacctmgr show assoc where user=$USER format=$SACCTMGR_FORMAT
 {{< /highlight >}}

-* Partitions for pre-emptible jobs running on contributed hardware might be further limited, so that they cannot occupy the whole contributed hardware.
+* Partitions for preemptible jobs running on contributed hardware might be further limited, so that they cannot occupy the whole contributed hardware.

 * In cases when Grex is underutilized, but some jobs exist in the queue that can be run if not for the above-mentioned limits, we might relax the limits as a temporary "bonus".